|

 town.

-Lodging at Hostel room with private bathroom
+Lodging at Hostel room with shared bathroom

 Included meals: breakfast (B)